View a Photo

-That chart, created from sophisticated aircraft-mounted cameras, will be combined with data from the ground that will identify the geographical location and identity of every palm on the property—a boon to future researchers.
+That chart, created from sophisticated aircraft-mounted cameras, is being combined with data from the ground to identify the geographical location and identity of every palm on the property—a boon to future researchers.

-Work on the ground is being overseen by the National Tropical Botanical Garden (NTBG), which has arranged for international palm expert John Dransfield and NTBG senior research botanist David Lorence to identify and catalog the palms.
-That data will be loaded into a Geographic Information Systems (GIS) program by NTBG GIS coordinator Matt Lucas.
+Work on the ground is being overseen by the National Tropical Botanical Garden (NTBG), which arranged for international palm expert John Dransfield and NTBG senior research botanist David Lorence to identify and catalog the palms.

 “The native trees that we planted, all the koa trees died from weevils and other things.
 The ones that did best and survived were the Pritchardia—the Hawaiian palms.
 And I thought, ok, palms.
 Palms are endangered all over the world.
 Let’s see what palms might grow here,” Merwin said.

 So the poet began collecting palms, and then more palms.